diwakarnagaraju/Global-Super-Store/README.md

 - ├── LICENSE                                  # License file (e.g., MIT License)
 - │
 - └── README.md                                # Documentation file for the repository

+---

+### **How to Use**
+1. Download or clone this repository.
+2. Open the `Global Super Store.pbix` file in Power BI Desktop.
+3. Explore the interactive dashboards and visualizations using slicers and filters.

+---

+### **Key Insights**
+- Identified top-performing regions and markets contributing to overall sales and profit.
+- Highlighted the top 5 products by profit and loss, aiding inventory optimization.
+- Improved operational efficiency by visualizing shipment and delivery metrics.

+---

+### **Contributing**
+Feel free to fork this repository and submit pull requests with improvements or new features.
+Contributions are always welcome!

+---

+### **License**
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.